-The 20-year period after Captain William Reid’s accidental discovery of Lake Macquarie in 1800 were somewhat uneventful from a government perspective, but interest was strong from settlers and others keen to exploit its natural resources - coal being the major focus.
+The 20-year period after Captain William Reid’s accidental European discovery of Lake Macquarie in 1800 were somewhat uneventful from a government perspective, but interest was strong from settlers and others keen to exploit its natural resources - coal being the major focus.
 An introduction to the geological formation of Lake Macquarie below will assist the explanation here.

 Lake Macquarie was formed in its current state following the Pleistocene Glaciation, which peaked about 18,000 years Before Present (BP).
 Sea levels at the time were 168 m (21) below current sea level.
 The final marine transgression stabilized circa 6000 BP at about the current sea level (0 m AHD).
 The geological structure of the [Lake Macquarie] area formed over millions of years as pressure turned gravel to conglomerate, sand to sandstone, and peat to coal (22)

 Some squatters and settlers had other commercial interests, like fishing and fruit orchards.
 Acres of forest covered the hilly land near Belmont.
 By 1871 a timber industry had developed – to supply the mines, boat-building and housing.
 A sawmill was opened near Cardiff Point (now Green Point).

 This period includes ongoing occupation of this land by First Nations people including the Awabakal as traditional custodians.
 Rev. L. Threlkeld was the first European settler in the area (4) (pp. 35-50).
 In 1825 he was granted 10,000 acres to establish the Bahtahbah Aboriginal Mission.
 He set this up on a hill next to the freshwater lagoon at Belmont, mainly because of the numbers of aborigines who gathered there and the abundance of food it provided.
 Threlkeld used government surveyor Finch’s 1828 draft map (23) to show the boundaries of this property.